 CE for Psychologist, Social Worker, Counselor, & MFT!!

-On the last track, we discussed five keys aspects concerning exploring ideas about love with couples dealing with infidelity through marital counseling.
+In the last section, we discussed five keys aspects concerning exploring ideas about love with couples dealing with infidelity through marital counseling.
 The five key aspects concerning ideas about love are unrequited or unreturned love, romantic love, confronting unrealistic expectations, the disenchantment process, and determining where ideas about love come from.

-On this track, we will discuss five indicators that can help the hurt partner assess whether the unfaithful partner is likely to follow through on their promise not have another affair.
+In this section, we will discuss five indicators that can help the hurt partner assess whether the unfaithful partner is likely to follow through on their promise not have another affair.
 These five indicators of the unfaithful partner’s trustworthiness are underlying attitudes, a history of deception, an ability to communicate openly, an ability to hear and empathize with pain, and a willingness to take an appropriate share of responsibility for the affair.

 As the hurt partner begins to consider whether or not to attempt to preserve the relationship, the question I most frequently hear is "How can I trust that my partner will not stray again?"
 I find that hurt partners worry that they will never again be able to trust their partner, or feel secure in their relationship.
 Obviously, there are no clear guidelines for evaluating the risk that the unfaithful partner will have another affair, but I do find that there are five indicators of trustworthiness that can be useful in helping the hurt partner make a decision.